v0rt3chs/WatchPass/README.md

-## GitHub Repository

-At this time, there is no GitHub repo for `WatchPass`.
-If I do choose to create a repository for it, you will find it on my [GitHub](https://www.github.com/v0rt3chs?tab=repositories)

 ## Overview

 `WatchPass` was originally written during a time where account compromises were fairly frequent.
 Its primary functionality was to monitor an account for a password reset from the Support team.
 Over time, I started adding more functionality to it that would help us automate the process of containing O365 account compromise (and other identity) incidents ourselves.